-“Heart health” gummies are easy to pitch and even easier to over-simplify.
-Most conversations focus on flavors, sugar levels, or the trendiest actives.
-In real supplement manufacturing, the outcome is determined by something far less glamorous: whether the formula can survive a gummy’s processing conditions and still stay uniform, stable, and label-accurate from the first unit to the last unit in the bottle.
+“Heart health” gummies are easy to pitch and even easier to oversimplify.
+Most conversations stick to flavors, sugar levels, or trendy actives.
+But in actual manufacturing, the outcome hinges on something far less glamorous: whether the formula can survive processing and stay uniform, stable, and label-accurate from the first gummy to the last.

 Gummies aren’t just chewable supplements.
 They’re a hot-processed, water-based gel system that exposes ingredients to heat, moisture, oxygen, and mixing shear.
-If a product is positioned for cardiovascular support, brands often want to include oils, minerals, and botanical extracts-three categories that tend to behave badly in a gummy matrix unless they’re engineered with intention.
+If a product is positioned for cardiovascular support, brands often want to include oils, minerals, or botanical extracts—each tends to behave badly unless it’s carefully engineered.

 The unique angle: gummies are a “delivery physics” problem